-Human remains found on Long Island
+Human remains found on Long Island, police say ‘no doubt an MS-13 murder’

 ROOSEVELT, NY — Human remains were found in Roosevelt on Wednesday, Nassau County police said.

 Investigators said it was an older murder and there was no concern in the community right now to cause any sort of panic.
+There's "no doubt" the person was murdered by MS-13.

-The remains have not yet been identified.
-Police will be looking at DNA.
+The remains have not yet been identified, although police believe the victim is male.
+They were found buried 5 feet underground about a mile into a wooded area.
+Police will be looking at DNA to determine identity.

 They were found the day after police arrested Josue Figueroa-Velasquez, 18, in connection with the murder of Angel Soler, whose body was found in a wooded lot in Roosevelt.